Council tax and rates

 - A resident freeholder, i.e. an owner occupier

 - A resident leaseholder, including ‘assured tenants’

-- properties occupied by more than one household, where the residents pay rent separately for different parts of the property and where each household perhaps shares cooking or washing facilities, for example, some hostels, nurses’ homes or groups of bed-sits
+- properties occupied by more than one household or houses in multiple occupation (HMO), where the residents pay rent separately for different parts of the property and where each household perhaps shares cooking or washing facilities, for example, some hostels, nurses’ homes or groups of bed-sits

 - residential care homes, nursing homes, such as hospices, mental nursing homes or certain types of hostel providing a high level of care

 - religious communities such as monasteries or convents